BobbyGerberick/Tanzanian_Water_Wells/README.md

 ## Next Steps

-1. Inferential Modeling:
+1. **Inferential Modeling**: We would like to dive deeper into the feature importance of our data to see which variables had the largest effect on whether or not a water well is operational.

-2. Where and how new wells should be built:
+2. **Where and how new wells should be built**: We would also like to design a model to predict where, geographically speaking, to build new wells and how to build them.
+Specifically, what type of equipment to use when installing the new wells.

-3. Pull more recent data:
+3. **Pull more recent data**: The most recent data in the data set we used was over ten years old.
+We want to use more recent data to make our analysis more relevant.

 ## Repository Structure